Carterhaley/Twitter-API-for-Sentiment-Analysis/README.md

-# Twitter API Template: Simple Sentiment Analysis
+# Twitter API Template: Sentiment Analysis
 This repository provides a skeleton for a twitter api, with simple annotations, which can handle terms and return relevant tweets/sentiment analysis.

 IDE Requirements: